 NAPE envisions a world where every person is able to fulfill their potential through equal access to and equity in educational options that lead to the entire spectrum of career choices.

 To get there requires leaders, thinkers, doers — each who are challenging the status quo, transforming culture, influencing people and initiating change.

 Are you doing work that aims to increase student access, educational equity and workforce diversity?

-The National Alliance for Partnerships in Equity (NAPE) is accepting proposals until January 7, 2018, for its annual National Summit for Educational Equity, and you are invited to submit to present.
-The Summit takes place April 16-19, 2018, at the Hilton Crystal City in Arlington, VA.
-This year’s theme is Building Bridges to Strengthen Access, Equity and Diversity.
+The National Alliance for Partnerships in Equity (NAPE) is accepting proposals until November 30, 2018, for its annual National Summit for Educational Equity, and you are invited to submit to present.
+The Summit takes place April 28-May 2, 2019, at the Hilton Crystal City in Arlington, VA.
+This year’s theme is Innovation, Inspiration, and Influence.